Srimusalivyshnavi/Idea-keeper/README.md

 # Idea-Keeper Site
-Add and Organize your ideas using idea-keeper Project.(Project created using React JS and Firebase).
+Add and Organize your ideas using idea-keeper Site.(Project created using React JS and Firebase).

 # Features